-- You could be given ‘No Further Action’ – the case against you is dropped.
-This could also happen before your bail date, i.e. you do not have to attend an interview.
+- You could be given no further action (NFA) which is when your case is dropped, this could also happen before the bail date in which case you don’t have to attend

 - You could be charged.
-You can be charged with a different offence than the one you were arrested for, based on evidence or legal advice.
+This could be with a different offence than the one you were arrested for based on evidence or legal advice.
 If this happens, you will be given a court date that you have to appear at.
 This could also happen by post before your interview.

 - You could be offered a caution, a caution is an admission of responsibility which we strongly advise that you do not accept unless a recommended solicitor has explicitly advised you to do so.